List of Coronation Street characters introduced in 2022

 Coronation Street is a British soap opera first broadcast on ITV on 9 December 1960.
 Following is a list of characters introduced in 2022, by order of first appearance.
 All characters were introduced by the programme's series producer, Iain MacLeod.
 Frank Bardsley (Simon O'Brien) joined in May as a love interest for Sean Tully (Antony Cotton).
 Jodie Prenger was cast as Glenda Shuttlworth, the sister of George (Tony Maudsley) and began appearing in August, followed by Dee Dee Bailey (Channique Sterling-Brown) who debuted in September.
 Cait Fitton made her debut in November as Lauren Bolton, as part of a racial violence storyline, and Ciarán Griffiths and Andrew Still made their first appearances as characters Damon Hay and Justin Rutherford in December.
 Several other characters appeared throughout the year.

+Ted Spear

+Edward "Ted" James Spear, played by comedian Duggie Brown, is an elderly man that Faye Windass (Ellie Leach) accidentally hits with her car whilst she is learning to drive.
+Faye and Emma Brooker (Alexandra Mardell), whom she was driving with, check up on Ted and insist he goes to the hospital, but he claims he is fine.
+The pair later visit him and find out he has died.
+Emma later meets Ted's grandson, Jon Spear (Jordan Ford Silver) at Ted's funeral and the two end up dating.
+Jon tells Emma how close he was to his grandad, and how he hopes that whoever was responsible for his death does not get away with it, leaving Emma unnerved.
+Faye eventually tells Jon what happened and Jon is happy to hear that someone was there for his grandfather when he died.
+He and Emma later fall in love and leave for Australia to run a bar on Bancoora Beach together.
+Fans recognised Brown from many other roles, including two previous parts in Coronation Street in 1997 and 2004.
+Brown is also the real life brother of actress, Lynne Perrie who previously played series regular Ivy Tilsley in the soap.